 - You can’t pay to put your name on a list to get the vaccine.

 - You can’t pay to get early access to the vaccine.

 - No one from a vaccine distribution site or health care payer, like a private insurance company, will call you asking for your Social Security number or your credit card or bank account information to sign you up to get the vaccine.

-The Emergency Broadband Benefit is an FCC program to help households struggling to pay for internet service during the pandemic.
-This new benefit will connect eligible households to jobs, critical healthcare services, and virtual classrooms.
+The Affordable Connectivity Program (ACP) is the replacement program to help low-income households pay for internet service and connected devices.
 More information can be found here.

-As federal unemployment benefits end Sept 4 2021, you are encouraged to apply for other vital programs which have been expanded by the American Rescue Plan.
-See linked flyer for more information about these programs and the list of ending benefits.
+As federal unemployment benefits end Sept 4, 2021, you are encouraged to apply for other vital programs that have been expanded by the American Rescue Plan.
+See the linked flyer for more information about these programs and the list of ending benefits.

 The CA COVID-19 Rent Relief program provides financial assistance for rent and utilities to income-eligible California renters and their landlords who have been impacted by COVID-19.
 Both renters and landlords can apply for assistance.
 More information can be found on the website.